Warbo/chriswarbo-net/blog/2019-12-06-path_of_least_resistance.md

 mean everything is equally problematic!
 In particular, I've become wary of approaches which are fraught with:

- - Gotchas: These are known breakages in functionality of abstraction (which everyone agrees are bad), which seemingly come out of nowhere for the uninitiated (violating the principle of least surprise).
+ - Gotchas: These are known, acknowledged breakages in functionality or abstraction, which seemingly come out of nowhere for the uninitiated (violating the principle of least surprise).
 Those with more experience tend to instinctively code defensively to avoid them, obfuscating otherwise-good code for the fear of triggering one of these situations.
  - Misaligned Incentives: Where following the "correct" practice is directly in conflict with some other objective.
 For example, if the "correct" solution is more verbose, slower, harder to debug, harder to read, less modular, etc.